m-e-leypold/cl-test-el/README.md

       make install

-  This will install the packe into your emacs.
+  This will install the package into your emacs.
 It can be removed later by ```M-x package-delete```.

 - Start emacs in the source directory.